Eastern bluebird: Conservation

 Eastern bluebirds thrived in the 1700s and 1800s.
 This flourishing is thought to be connected with the activity of settlers.
 Clearing forests made new habitat available for bluebirds and nesting sites were created in the increasing numbers of apple orchards and in wooden fence posts that eventually rotted.
 It is believed that bluebirds were most abundant around 1900.
-However, increasing competition with the invasive species of European starlings (Sturnus vulgaris) and house sparrows (Passer domesticus) along with loss of farmland began to take a toll on bluebird populations.
-Along with these, pesticides and scarcity of food during winter compounded to cause the number of bluebirds to fall.
+Throughout the early to mid-20th century, bluebird populations suffered a major decline.
+The main drivers of this decline were changes in land use, clearing land for agricultural purposes, expansion of human settlements, and resources.
+This involved intensive logging and the destruction of their habitat and clearing dead trees, which interfered with the bird's breeding habits.
+DDT also contributed to the decline via contaminated insects in the bluebird's diet, which led to eggs with weakened shells that could break during incubation.

+Some organisations have attributed the decline of bluebirds due to competition with introduced house sparrows and European starlings mainly owing to their aggressive nesting habits.
+However this might be unlikely as the population of bluebirds both reach its peak in the early 20th and recovered in the late 20th century when house sparrows and starlings had already been abundant throughout the bluebird’s range for decades.
 A definite drop has been shown to have occurred between 1938 and the late 1970s.

 Conservation efforts are seen as early as 1934 when Thomas Musselman created the first bluebird trail by setting up rows of bluebird houses along roads.
 Also in the 1930s, William Duncan created a bluebird house design and educated others about these birds.
 In 1964, The National Association for Protection and Propagation of the Purple Martin and Bluebirds of America was founded.
 After it went out of existence, the Nature Society kept up with conservation work.
 Lawrence Zeleny's 1976 book, The Bluebird: How You Can Help Its Fight For Survival, and a National Geographic article he wrote helped make the plight of these birds well known.
-In 1978, the North American Bluebird Society was founded.
+In 1978, Zeleny founded the North American Bluebird Society.

 If the Bermuda population of bluebirds is considered the product of natural colonization, it has also become highly endangered.
 Early settlers described individual flocks numbering over 50 birds each flying across the islands, but in the present only 500 individuals are thought to remain.
 The near-extinction of Bermuda cedar (Juniperus bermudiana) forest in the 1940s and 1950s wiped out the majority of natural nesting habitat for bluebirds, leaving it almost completely dependent on artificial nest boxes for breeding.
 Introduced starlings and house sparrows evict bluebirds from their nests, and introduced great kiskadees (Pitangus sulphuratus) feed on juvenile birds.
 They are also threatened by feral cats and pesticides.